pedersen-fisheries-lab/one-day-gam-workshop/syllabus.md

 # Overview

-This is a 3-session workshop, developed with the goal of giving you enough GAM knowledge to feel comfortable fitting and working with GAMs in your day-to-day modelling practice.
-I will be covering a basic intro to GAM theory, with the rest focused on practical applications and a few advanced topics that we think might be interesting.
+This is a 3-session, one-day workshop.
+It was developed with the goal of giving you enough GAM knowledge to feel comfortable fitting and working with GAMs in your day-to-day modelling practice, with just enough of more advanced applications to give a flavour of what GAMs can do.
+I will be covering a basic intro to GAM theory, with the rest focused on practical applications and a few advanced topics that I think might be interesting.

 # Learning Goals